UoB-COMSM0110/2024-group-2/README.md

 >>| Weighted   | 61 | 61 | 60 | 58 | 60 | 59 | 62 | 58 | 62 | 53 |
 >>
 > **Statistical testing**
-> Utilizing the data from users' evaluations for two disparate designs of the NASA Task Load Index, the Wilcoxon Signed-Rank Test was selected as the methodological instrument, tailored for the analysis of dual assessments conducted by an individual participant.
-The aim is to ascertain the presence of a statistically significant variance in the perceived workload across two levels of difficulty within a single-player mode of the game 'Tank Battle'.
+> We carried out sattistical testing of this data using the Wilcoxon Signed-Rank Test which is tailored for the analysis of dual assessments conducted by an individual participant.
+The aim is to ascertain the presence of a statistically significant variance in the perceived workload across two levels of difficulty within a single-player mode of our game.
 This investigation seeks to establish whether the differing designs manifestly alter the user experience.
 >>
 >> **Wilcoxon sign-ranked test**
->> We choose the NASA LTX data with weights to manually find the W value for the Wilcoxon signed rank test, as detailed in the following steps:
+>> We choose to test the NASA TLX data with weights as detailed in the following steps:
 >>
 >> *1. Data and Calculation Steps*
 >> Weighted NASA TLX data pairs:
 >>| Easy | Hard |